dapr/blog/daprblog/content/posts/2023/dapr_flomesh/index.md

 ## Background

-With the continuous evolution of technology and architecture, there is a trend towards multiple runtimes.
-The basic capabilities of modern applications are constantly being separated from the application itself as independent runtimes.
+The continuous evolution of technology and architecture is trending towards multiple runtimes.
+The basic capabilities of modern applications are consistently separated from the application as independent runtimes.
 Among them are distributed application runtimes and service meshes.
-In this article, we will introduce the integration of [Dapr](https://dapr.io/) and [Flomesh](https://flomesh.io) Service Mesh to achieve "true" cross-cluster interconnectivity for service invocation.
+This article introduces the integration of [Dapr](https://dapr.io/) and [Flomesh](https://flomesh.io) Service Mesh to achieve "true" cross-cluster interconnectivity for service invocation.

 ### Multi-Cluster